heyitsjames/natgeo-downloader/README.md

 #Dependencies#
 #### The Python script (downloader.py) uses the following third-party libraries: ####
 * BeautifulSoup
 * Aaand that's the only one.
+It's just a pip install away.

+#Usage#
+To use the mac app, just place it in your Applications directory and click on it.
+As for the python script, you can run it as a background process by typing
+`python downloader.py &` Into your terminal.
+That should do it.